 For more than 20 years, Agriculture Victoria has run an arbovirus monitoring program on behalf of the Department of Health and Human Services.
 Every year as part of the program, sentinel poultry are placed along the Murray River and monitored by regular blood testing for arboviral disease.
 These chickens are a valuable early warning system for MVE virus incursions into Victoria.

-Agriculture Victoria is interested in the occurrence of MVE as part of our work to assist the Department of Health and Human Services in their human health activities.
-To facilitate this, private veterinarians, in some circumstances, can access assistance to undertake disease investigations.
-Further information and submissions forms are available under the Equine Arborvirus disease project section on the Arbovirus in Horses webpage.
+Agriculture Victoria is interested in the occurrence of MVE as part of our work to help the Department of Health and Human Services in their human health activities.
+To facilitate this — private vets in some circumstances — can access help to carry out disease investigations.
+Further information and submissions forms are available on Equine Arborvirus disease in horses.

-Please contact your private veterinary practitioner, the District Veterinary Officer or Animal Health Officer at your local Agriculture Victoria office or the Customer Call Centre on 136 186.
+Please contact your private vet, the District Veterinary Officer or Animal Health Officer at your local Agriculture Victoria office or the Customer Call Centre on 136 186.